vvelasqz/Y2H-SCORES/README.md

 **Overview**

 The structure of this repository consists of two directories.
-In the software directory all the functions and instructions to operate Y2H-SCORES can be found.
-The Publication directory contains all the supporting code for the publication, including the Y2H-NGIS simulator and the benchmarking of the method with several datasets.
+In the [Software](https://github.com/vvelasqz/Y2H-SCORES/tree/master/Software) directory all the functions and instructions to operate Y2H-SCORES can be found.
+The [Publication](https://github.com/vvelasqz/Y2H-SCORES/tree/master/Publication) directory contains all the supporting code for the publication, including the [Y2H-NGIS simulator](https://github.com/vvelasqz/Y2H-SCORES/tree/master/Publication/Y2H-NGIS_simulator) and the [Benchmarking](https://github.com/vvelasqz/Y2H-SCORES/tree/master/Publication/Benchmarking) of the method with several datasets.

 Y2H-SCORES has been published in PLoS Computational Biology, it can be accessed from https://doi.org/10.1371/journal.pcbi.1008890.
 Please refer to the paper for more details about each module.
 The entire pipeline has been coded in R.